A data-driven approach for topology correction in low voltage distribution networks with PVs

-The connection relations between customers and the feeders might be outdated and not always available for DSOs, which is ignored by multiple similar works \cite{liu2025topology,10138375}, especially for houses and multiple-layer buildings that are close to the streets with multiple deployed underground feeders.
-A practical case is shown in Fig. \ref{Fig4}.
+The connection relations between customers and the feeders might be outdated and not always available for DSOs, which is ignored by multiple similar works~\cite{liu2025topology,10138375}, especially for houses and multiple-layer buildings that are close to the streets with multiple deployed underground feeders.
+A practical case is shown in Fig.~\ref{Fig4}.
 Those unclear user-feeder connections also impact the phase label identifications.
 A correlation approach is introduced to reveal the user-feeder connections, which only rely on time-series voltage magnitude datasets.
 Two practical cases are addressed: 1) user-feeder connection identification without reference and 2) user-feeder connection identification with limited, accurate recordings.

-\subsubsection{Connection Identification Without Recordings}
+\subsubsection{Connection identification without recordings}

-The proposed user-feeder connection identification algorithm combines Hierarchical clustering (HC) algorithm and the correlation analysis based on the modified Pearson correlation coefficient (PCC).
+The proposed user-feeder connection identification algorithm combines the Hierarchical clustering (HC) algorithm and the correlation analysis based on the modified Pearson correlation coefficient (PCC).
 Algorithm \ref{A1} depicts the process of the proposed approach.
-The voltage magnitude dataset is stored in a matrix $V$, which is used as the input for the MPCC-based HC algorithm.
+The voltage magnitude dataset is stored in a matrix $V$, which is used as the input for the algorithm.
 Vector $V_n=[v_{n,1},v_{n,2},...,v_{n,\cal{T}}]^T$ represents the time series voltage magnitude at household $n$. $v_{n,t}$ represents the voltage magnitude at household $n$ at time $t$. $T$ is the measurement period of the SM data.